audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 **NOTE**: Recent-model Macs _cannot_ be used to run Tails.
 The wireless hardware is not supported by Tails.
 You _might_ be able to use a wired connection.

+## Metaphor: Public Key Cryptography as "Public Wand Magic"

+Before we get started, walkthroughs tend to follow a format where someone who (purportedly) already knows what's going on tells the reader step-by-step to type some impenetrable commands to produce some result.
+We don't think that's nearly educational enough.
+In order to ease understanding, I'd like to present a metaphor here so that, even if you don't understand the exact commands exactly, you can try to see how the steps into a game plan.
+Then, at the very least you can talk in terms of the metaphor with someone and frame questions more easily (we hope!).

+It's a little hard to associate cryptography (hard math with 1's and 0's inside a computer) with physical security systems (locks, bolts, keys, etc.) made of metal, so we're not going to even try.
+Let's recall magical wands from the world of fantasy.

+We know of a wand-maker called `gpg`.
+For many years now, `gpg` has come to visit new encryption wizards.
+He creates for you two magic wands: a "public wand" and a "private wand."
+First he crafts the "private wand."
+He asks you for a secret password (this should be a strong password that's hard for a Nasty Wizard to guess!) and whispers it to the wand.
+In a great flurry of magic the "secret wand" is made!
+He then asks your secret wand to create a "public wand."
+With a flick of the wrist your "private wand" summons materials and creates a single public wand.
+It then shares a little bit of its own magical secret with the public wand in order to give it magical power.
+Forever shall these two wands have a special relationship between them but the "private wand" is more powerful.
+They exist as a pair.
+We could call these a "wand-pair."
+To keep things clear let's call these the "original wand-pair."

+The secret wand of your original wand-pair can also create "sub-wands," wands: new wand-pairs that recognize your original "private wand" as being the boss.
+Consequently if the original tells them to go *poof* out of existence, *they will*.

+The public wand can be used to do magic that can only be un-done by the private wand.

+Let's imagine that in your neighborhood, packages delivered by owls are frequently stolen while wizards are at the office.
+You could leave your public wand out on your doorstep.
+Then, when a delivery happens, someone could use your public wand to turn the package into a 3 tonne weight (very hard to steal!).
+When you arrive home you see that your way is blocked by a 3 tonne weight so you use your _private_ wand to undo the spell done by your _public wand_.
+The _private wand_ summons a magical cloud that searches the boulder to see if it was created by its _public wand_ brother.
+Finding that this is so, the private wand asks you to whisper the secret password it was created with.
+You whisper the word to the _private wand_ and - _presto_ - the weight becomes
+your package.
+You take it inside and open up your new slippers.

+Now, this has a small problem.
+No one wants to have to walk to your doorstep.
+Maybe your mom wants to send you a map that points to some buried treasure.
+She doesn't want to have to come from her house in the country to your doorstep to turn the map into a 3 tonne weight.
+What she'd really like is for your public wand to come to her, or to have a copy of your public wand at her house.
+As it so happens, you can ask `gpg` to create duplicates of your public wand that you can send to your friends and family or even put on the internet.

+"But wait, aren't these wands dangerous to let loose?"

+You must guard your _*secret*_ wand as well as you possibly can.
+But *public* wands can be safely shared.
+They can only _do_ a transformation, they can't _un-do_ it!
+And private wands can only un-do a transformation they they or their public wand brother did.

+This is powerful magic indeed.
+Your private wand can also be used to make a signature.
+You can use it to sign a letter and anyone can use your public wand to make sure that your signature is valid!
+By virtue of the special relationship between the public and private wands, many interesting applications can be created!

+This ends our metaphor of public key cryptography as wands.
+In case you didn't guess, "wand," in cryptography, is the same as "key."
+This is the essence of public key cryptography.

 ## Public Key Cryptography

 We generate a "keypair" a public key and a private key.
 We'll call this your